binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 613 Prior Inconsistent Statement

-A witness can be impeached with a **prior inconsistent statement** under **Rule 613**.
-When examining a witness about a prior statement, a party does not need to show or disclose the prior statement to the witness.
-However, if requested, they must show or disclose it to the other party’s attorney.

-**Extrinsic evidence** of a prior inconsistent statement **cannot** be brought in to prove a **collateral matter** but it **can** be brought in to prove a **non-collateral matter**.
-If brought in, the witness must be given the opportunity to explain or deny the statement and the other party the opportunity to examine the witness about it. [^13] [^14]

-Rule 613 regulates the use of prior inconsistent statements to avoid distracting jurors with  tangential matters that could cause delay or confusion.
+A witness can be impeached with a **prior inconsistent statement**.
+The impeaching party does not need to disclose the prior statement to the witness but, if requested, must disclose it to the other party’s attorney.
+The witness must be afforded an opportunity to explain or deny.  **Extrinsic evidence** of a prior inconsistent statement is inadmissible to prove a **collateral** matter but can be brought in to prove a **non-collateral matter**. **Extrinsic evidence** is any evidence other than testimony from the witness on the stand.
+A **collateral matter** is only relevant to impeachment.
+A **non-collateral matter** proves a fact of consequence other than impeachment.[^13] [^14] The purpose of this rule is to regulate the use of prior inconsistent statements to avoid distracting jurors with tangential information that could cause confusion or delay.

 [^13]:United States v.
 Kelly 436 F.3d 992 (8th Cir.
 2006) *illustrates prior inconsistent statement Rule 613(b)* (child's tape-recorded testimony admissible as prior inconsistent statement under Rule 613(b).
 Rule 613(b) only states that a witness be afforded the opportunity to explain; it does not require a witness to actually explain or deny the prior inconsistent statements.
 Here, the child had the opportunity to explain himself, and Kelly had the opportunity to cross-examine the child.
 Moreover, although Kelly complains that the tape-recorded statement was used for substantive purposes, there is no evidence it was introduced for anything but impeachment of the witness.)